MSc Cancer Immunotherapy

 The aim of the MSc in Cancer Immunotherapy is through an understanding of the numerous ways in which cancers and the immune system interact, to learn how cancer immunotherapies are developed.
 The utilisation of the immune system in cancer therapy has been a long standing goal in the field.
 The course will provide a thorough understanding of immune effector mechanisms and of cancer biology and the personal skills the students will develop, through problem-based learning and self-directed learning.

-Alternatively, consider taking the MSc Cancer Immunotherapy with advanced research:
+Alternatively, consider taking our other MSc Cancer Immunotherapy routes:

 Why choose this course?

-- Our state of the art Science Building provides excellent facilities for laboratory based studies, including cell culture and plate reader based assays, isolated tissue studies, immunohistochemistry.
+- Our modern Science Building provides excellent facilities for laboratory experiments, including DNA and genomic analysis eg QPCR, protein and proteomic science (eg MALDI-ToF), cell culture and Enzyme-based assays, isolated tissue studies and immunohistochemistry

 What will I study?

-Students will benefit from the research interests of the Bioscience Research Group including studies of the tumour microenvironment and communication with infiltrating immune cells, of methods tumours employ to diminish the effectivity of immune effector mechanisms and of how tumours communicate using Extracellular Vesicles with pre-metastatic sites.
-The taught modules in the programme will cover such topics as Adoptive T cell therapy, tumour-associated macrophages, NK cells, monoclonal antibodies in cancer therapy, vaccines, microbial cancer therapies and immune checkpoint blockade.
+You’ll benefit from the research interests of the Bioscience Research Group.
+These include studies of the tumour microenvironment and communication with infiltrating immune cells, the methods tumours employ to diminish the effectivity of immune effector mechanisms and how tumours communicate using extracellular vesicles with pre-metastatic sites.
+We’ll cover topics such as adoptive T cell therapy, tumour-associated macrophages, NK cells, monoclonal antibodies in cancer therapy, vaccines, microbial cancer therapies and immune checkpoint blockade.

-The course will be delivered through a combination of lectures, tutorials, practical classes and a research project and will utilise problem-based and self-directed learning.
-Students will also use case studies to encourage critical understanding.
-Through their research projects, carried out in the inspirational New Science Building and supervised by world-leading researchers, they will be trained in data collection, analysis and its interpretation.
-The Cancer Immunotherapy programme will also utilise expert external speakers from the biopharmaceutical industry.
+Teaching will be delivered through lectures, tutorials and practical classes.
+You’ll immerse yourself in a research project which utilises problem-based and self-directed learning.
+You’ll explore case studies to gain a strong critical understanding.
+Through your research projects, carried out in our innovative Science Building and supervised by world-leading researchers, you’ll be trained in data collection, analysis and its interpretation.
+You’ll also benefit from expert external speakers from the biopharmaceutical industry.